-Project FTEs € Output indicator in line with the accountability ceiling Target 000MRA1097 Review of NIB accident investigation reports 0,6 €- 2021 Qualitative analysis of NIB accident investigation reports.
-Publication of 2021 Qualitative analysis report 2022 Qualitative analysis of NIB accident investigation reports.
-One draft summary analysis delivered 001MRA1116 NSA Monitoring implementation 4,50 4,50 € 165,000.00 No. of audit reports delivered At least 4 No. of audit reports sent to NSA for comments after the onsite visit At least 6 No. of follow-up audit reports At least 1 004SST1088 Develop Safety Culture 2,55 € 10,000.00 ERA-SCS Follow up activities: - Analysis of 2021 survey results - Define and implement actions for further data collection First report available Action plan defined and first actions started Develop the ERA-SCS as a Service 1 new service available
+NSA Monitoring implementation No. of audit reports sent to NSA for comments after the onsite visit At least 6 ERA1248 Follow-up audit - report on the state of implementation and application of EU legislation on railway safety and interoperability in Spain 0,3 €- Review of documentation December 2022 004SST1088 Develop Safety Culture 2,55 € 12,200 ERA-SCS Follow up activities: - Analysis of 2021 survey results - Define and implement actions for further data collection First report available Action plan defined and first actions started Develop the ERA-SCS as a Service 1 new service available Set up process for "regulatory oversight @ERA" Methodology developed and accepted/(implemented) Organisational Just Culture: training module Training module finalised and tested

-Set up process for "regulatory oversight @ERA" Methodology developed and accepted/(implemented) Organisational Just Culture: training module Training module finalised and tested Safety Culture Peer Review Service (including support for Twinning II) Methodology developed and tested Series of guide on safety culture 1 new guide1 scientific paper on ERA-SCM Collecting feedback on safety regulatory oversight by NSAs - TF set up (to develop future guide) ERA SAIT SAIT 0,00 € 114,000.00 Move to the new, safe and compliant IT system Achieved by Q4 2022 ERA1167 Sustainable safety management 4,85 € - Cooperation of assessment (RA) and certification bodies (ECM) Agreed number of technical and cooperation meetings organised Risk analysis and safe integration: training module(s)/workshop(s) Developed and tested Guidance on SMS (incl.
-SMS app) Updated, taking into account feedback from SSC Training on ECM regulation for certification bodies Training developed and tested Feedback application of ECM Regulation Art.4 Draft report
+Safety Culture Peer Review Service (including support for Twinning II) Methodology developed and tested Series of guide on safety culture 1 new guide1 scientific paper on ERA-SCM Collecting feedback on safety regulatory oversight by NSAs TF set up (to develop future guide) ERA SAIT SAIT 0,00 € 114,000.00 Move to the new, safe and compliant IT system Achieved by Q4 2022 ERA1167 Sustainable safety management 4.7 €- Cooperation of assessment (RA) and certification bodies (ECM) Agreed number of technical and cooperation meetings organised Risk analysis and safe integration: training module(s)/workshop(s) Developed and tested Guidance on SMS (incl.
+SMS app) Updated, taking into account feedback from SSC Training on ECM regulation for certification bodies Training developed and tested Feedback application of ECM Regulation Art.4 Draft report EUDG 2 meetings organised Development of TDG risk management platform Platform for collaborative development set up

-EUDG 2 meetings organised Development of TDG risk management platform Platform for collaborative development set up ERA1168 Learning from safety performance 0,50 € 15,000.00 Investigating ECM: NIB guide or training module/workshop (to be agreed with NIB network) Guide/workshop developed and tested Technical expertise in support of NIB TF Participation in NIB TF meetings When requested, bilateral feedback provided to number of NIB (possibly to be combined with NIB peer review) If requested, from 1 to a maximum of 5 feedback delivered per year.
-ERA1219 Common Safety Methods on Assessment of Safety Level and Safety Performance 3,50 € - Implementation of the CSM ASLP Organise GOA/JNS meeting (as integrated in the GoA/JNS sub-group) Chair of GoA meetings limited to the resourced activities Guides on occurrence report and on self- assessment of safety performance Task Forces set up and activities tarted, subject to a separate budget request ISS development Started, subject to a separate budget request Recommendation on Appendix D Subject to a separate budget request, ISS high level technical description, including roles and responsibilities for use and maintenance, functioning of the Common Digital Interface Technical Opinion on SL and SP assessment Initial technical reference for future Appendix C, subject to a separate budget request ERA1224 Support to NIB Peer Review 0,33 € 15,000.00 ERA to attend as observer, at least remotely, to the meetings of NIB Peer Reviewed Attend to, at least, 50% of NIBs Peer Review meetings ERA1236 Integrate human and 1,29 € 15,000.00 Integrating HOF in RA toolkit Piloted organisational factors Guidance and training material Developed Raise awareness on HOF (myth busting, HOF essentials, etc.) Content delivered as agreed in communication plan Additional HOF training modules (e.g. HOF for regulators) Developed Innovative and interactive workshop which will propose a gamification of the technical content to enhance direct learning Prepared
+ERA1168 Learning from safety performance 0.45 € 12,800 Investigating ECM: NIB guide or training module/workshop (to be agreed with NIB network) Guide/workshop developed and tested Technical expertise in support of NIB TF Participation in NIB TF meetings When requested, bilateral feedback provided to number of NIB (possibly to be combined with NIB peer review) If requested, from 1 to a maximum of 5 feedback delivered per year.
+ERA1219 Common Safety Methods on Assessment of Safety Level and Safety Performance 3,50 € - Implementation of the CSM ASLP Organise GOA/JNS meeting (as integrated in the GoA/JNS sub-group) Chair of GoA meetings limited to the resourced activities Guides on occurrence report and on self- assessment of safety performance Task Forces set up and activities tarted, subject to a separate budget request ISS development Started, subject to a separate budget request Recommendation on Appendix D Subject to a separate budget request, ISS high level technical description, including roles and responsibilities for use and maintenance, functioning of the Common Digital Interface Technical Opinion on SL and SP assessment Initial technical reference for future Appendix C, subject to a separate budget request

+ERA1224 Support to NIB Peer Review 0,33 € 15,000.00 ERA to attend as observer, at least remotely, to the meetings of NIB Peer Reviewed Attend to, at least, 50% of NIBs Peer Review meetings ERA1236 Integrate human and organisational factors 1.34 34 € 15,000.00 Integrating HOF in RA toolkit Guidance and training material Raise awareness on HOF (myth busting, HOF essentials, etc.) Piloted Developed Content delivered as agreed in communication plan Additional HOF training modules (e.g. HOF for regulators) Innovative and interactive workshop which will propose a gamification of the technical Developed Prepared will propose a gamification of the technical content to enhance direct learning